krlohnes/tyriel-wiki/docs/Flame Campaign/Factions/The Vespers.md

 Current status clock: 0/4
 Current Status: 0 Neutral

+Vaeda's cell is native to glowstone.

-The theive's guild in Flame.
+The thieve's guild in Flame.
 They run as separate cells in each of the [[Skyward Districts]], but have a council of elected district leaders that vote on guild business.
 They run jobs for whoever has the cash.
 <br />
 Leader - [[Tenfir Calis]]
 Lieutenant -  [[Tal Travoradir]]